thomasorb/learning-machines/linux/welcome_to_celeste.md

 * https://jupyter.org/
 * https://jupyterlab.readthedocs.io/en/latest/

-To run a jupter server on celeste you must do the following:
+To run a jupyter server on celeste you must do the following:

 ### on celeste
 In the shell